-When he took a look at 2005 NPS data, he found that in 24 percent of cases, people required rescue on mountains at an elevation between 5,000 feet and 15,000 feet.
+When he took a look at 2005 NPS data, he found that in 24% of cases, people required rescue on mountains at an elevation between 5,000 feet and 15,000 feet.
 After that, the most common areas where people called for help were rivers and lakes.

 That data also revealed which parks had the most SAR operations.

 In 2005, the top three were Arizona's Grand Canyon National Park, New York's Gateway National Recreation Area and Yosemite National Park.
-Ten percent of the NPS's search and rescue operations took place in Yosemite that year, but the park actually accounted for 25 percent of the agency's SAR costs.
+Ten percent of the NPS's search and rescue operations took place in Yosemite that year, but the park actually accounted for 25% of the agency's SAR costs.

-According to Friends of Yosemite, an average of 250 visitors become lost or injured or die in the park each year, and a 10-year National Institutes of Health study revealed that day hikers in the park use a quarter of the park's SAR services.
+According to the Yosemite Conservancy, an average of 250 visitors become lost or injured or die in the park each year, and a 10-year National Institutes of Health study revealed that day hikers in the park use a quarter of the park's SAR services.
 The majority of those rescued needed help due to lower extremity injuries, fatigue or dehydration.

 Heggie's examination of national park SAR operations from 2003 to 2006 drew similar conclusions, finding that the most common reasons people encountered trouble were due to errors in judgment and fatigue.

 "The vast majority of rescues in national parks involve people who are not adequately prepared for an activity," Kupper said.

 Both Heggie and Kupper say the best way people can avoid needing rescue is simply by being prepared, suggesting that people research hikes before they go, pay attention to their surroundings, pack essential gear and not rely on a cellphone as a survival kit.